lyteloli/NekoGram/README.md

     # Return True if you want start menu to be shown to a user
     pass
 ```
-> Note\: If your function has a unique name you can omit the “name” parameter
+> Note\: If your function has a unique name you can omit the “name” parameter\.

 ## Importing functions and formatters from different files